Federico Chiesa: Style of play

-In addition to his primary duties in attack, he is also known for his energy and work-rate, and often contributes to the defensive phase of the game by pressing opponents and chasing the opposition's wingers down the flank in order to win back possession, and has even occasionally been deployed as a right–sided wing back in a 3–5–2 formation.
+In addition to his primary duties in attack, Chiesa is also known for his energy and work-rate, and often contributes to the defensive phase of the game by pressing opponents and chasing the opposition's wingers down the flank to win back possession, and has even occasionally been deployed as a right–sided wing back in a 3–5–2 formation.
 Moreover, he is highly regarded in the media for his composure, due to his penchant for scoring decisive goals in important matches.
+Despite his ability, however, he has often struggled with injuries throughout his career.

 Personal life

-Chiesa's father, Enrico, was also a professional footballer; he played for various Serie A clubs, most notably Parma, Fiorentina and Siena, and represented the Italy national team.
-Chiesa enrolled at the International School of Florence, where he frequently took English lessons.
+Chiesa was born in Genoa.
+His father, Enrico, was also a professional footballer; he played for various Serie A clubs, most notably Parma, Fiorentina and Siena, and represented the Italy national team.
+In addition to his native Italian, Chiesa also speaks English; he studied at the International School of Florence, where the bulk of instruction was conducted in English.
 He also spent two years at university, studying Sports Science.

+On 20 July 2024, Chiesa married his long-term girlfriend Lucia Bramani.